-Yale University Press is making 190 of their classic titles available digitally for the first time—exclusively through Books at JSTOR.
+Yale University Press is making more than 450 of their classic titles available digitally for the first time—exclusively through Books at JSTOR.

 This collection includes works by such notable Yale authors as Alvin Kernan, Peter Gay, Jerome Kagan, Ramsay MacMullen, Debórah Dwork, and Anthony Pagden.
 Explore the featured titles below and download the full title list.